-- Provide basic airmen certification and qualification information to the public upon request; examples of basic information include: The type of certificates and ratings held; The date, class, and restrictions of the latest physical airman's certificate number; The status of the airman's certificate (i.e., whether it is current or has been amended, modified, suspended or revoked for any reason); The airman's home address, unless requested by the airman to be withheld from public disclosure per 49 U.S.C.
-44703(c); Information relating to an individual's physical status or condition used to determine statistically the validity of FAA medical standards; and Information relating to an individual's eligibility for medical certification, requests for exemption from medical requirements, and requests for review of certificate denials. - Use contact information to inform airmen of meetings and seminars conducted by the FAA regarding aviation safety. - Disclose information to the National Transportation Safety Board (NTSB) in connection with its investigation responsibilities. - Provide information about airmen to Federal, State, local and Tribal law enforcement agencies when engaged in an official investigation in which an airman is involved. - Provide information about enforcement actions or orders issued thereunder to government agencies, the aviation industry, and the public upon request. - Make records of delinquent civil penalties owed to the FAA available to the U.S. Department of the Treasury (Treasury) and the U.S. Department of Justice (DOJ) for collection pursuant to 31 U.S.C.
-3711(g). - Make records of effective orders against the certificates of airmen available to their employers if the airmen use the affected certificates to perform job responsibilities for those employers. - Make airmen records available to users of FAA's Safety Performance Analysis System (SPAS), including the Department of Defense Commercial Airlift Division's Air Carrier Analysis Support System (ACAS) for its use in identifying safety hazards and risk areas, targeting inspection efforts for certificate holders of greatest risk, and monitoring the effectiveness of targeted oversight actions.
+• Provide basic airmen certification and qualification information to the public upon request; examples of basic information include: The type of certificates and ratings held; The date, class, and restrictions of the latest physical airman's certificate number; The status of the airman's certificate (i.e., whether it is current or has been amended, modified, suspended or revoked for any reason); The airman's home address, unless requested by the airman to be withheld from public disclosure per 49 U.S.C.
+44703(c); Information relating to an individual's physical status or condition used to determine statistically the validity of FAA medical standards; and Information relating to an individual's eligibility for medical certification, requests for exemption from medical requirements, and requests for review of certificate denials.

+21 On the website, the date of birth can be used to narrow the pool of search returns; but that date of birth is not displayed in the search returns.

-&lt;sup>21 See https://amsrvs.registry.faa.gov/airmeninquiry/
+22 See https://amsrvs.registry.faa.gov/airmeninquiry/